 - Engaging prospects with an automated, personalized, outreach by creating and automating email sequences is called engagement (see Setting up sequences in Sell and Enrolling Sell leads and contacts in sequences).

 - Building complete profiles of leads or contacts and replacing outdated information with relevant, up-to-date contact information is called enriching (see Using Sales Engagement Tools (Reach) for enriching).

 You can use groups in two different ways in Sell:

-- Group by information – to group information so you can segment/report on a particular object (a sales rep for example).
+- Group by information – this group type allows you to segment and report on a particular object (a sales rep for example)

 - A lead is a person or company that has never worked with your organization.
 When qualified, a lead converts to a contact.